Billy Brownless

 Anthony William Brownless (born 28 January 1967) is a former Australian rules footballer and radio and television media personality who represented in the Australian Football League (AFL) during the 1980s and 1990s.

 Early life

 Brownless was born and raised in Jerilderie, a rural town in New South Wales.
-He first played football for his local team, the Jerilderie Football Club, when it was part of the Murray Football League.
 He boarded for three years in Kilmore, Victoria, at Assumption College, one of Australia's most renowned "football nurseries", a school which has a strong tradition of producing footballers who have gone on to play in the AFL.
 In 1984, his final year at the school, Brownless kicked 155 goals for the school team.
+In 1985 when he played football for his local team, the Jerilderie Football Club, when it was part of the Murray Football League, Brownless kicked 142 goals, where he won the goalkicking award, was runner up in the league best and fairest award and played in Jerildere's losing 1985 grand final side.

 Career

 VFL/AFL

 Geelong asked Brownless to come and train, but instead he chose to return home to Jerilderie to be with family and friends and play a season of senior football before going to Geelong.
 During the 1985 season, he kicked 148 goals for the Jerilderie senior team while working as a farmhand.
 Jerilderie made it to the grand final but lost.
 Brownless kicked six of the team's nine goals despite having injured an ankle in the semi-final.

 Brownless moved to Geelong in time for the 1986 VFL season and began working as a groundsman at Kardinia Park.
 He said that playing for Geelong was a natural progression for him because of the town's rural atmosphere:

 It's really like a big country town and the club's a lot like a country club.
 You're all behind one another and you're all pretty close.
 It's a good feeling.

 Brownless made his senior VFL debut in Round 1, 1986 and quickly made a name for himself as a strong full-forward, winning the Cats' best first year player award that year.
 He went on to play 198 games and kick 441 goals, putting him fifth in Geelong's all-time goalkicking list, behind Gary Ablett (1021), Doug Wade (834) Tom Hawkins (796) and Steve Johnson (452).

 One of Brownless' fondest memories was kicking a goal after the siren against Footscray in their 1994 qualifying final.
 With Geelong trailing by one point, he marked the ball within scoring range with just seconds left and kicked a goal to send Geelong through to the next stage of the finals.
 While the Cats eventually made it to the grand final, they lost that match.
 Brownless played in four losing grand final teams with Geelong.

 Brownless "retired“ in 1997 at 30 years of age, although the reason for the retirement was because he wasn't required at the club for the 1998 AFL Season.

 Brownless has the record for most goals in a game at the Gabba, with 11.